I'm not bendy/spiritual/calm enough for yoga...

 What about the sound healing sessions?

-Once or twice a month on Sunday evenings, I host sessions with Tibetan bowls, drums, and gongs.
+Every fortnight on Sunday evenings, I host sessions with Tibetan bowls, drums, and gongs.
 You just lie there and receive - no yoga experience needed.
-It’s pure sound therapy for when you need deep rest without having to do anything.
+It's pure sound therapy for when you need deep rest without having to do anything.